sahandmostafaei/portfolio-optimization-research/README.md

 **Independent Quantitative Finance Research Project**

+---

+## Research Overview

 This project investigates whether portfolio optimization generates economically meaningful benefits when evaluated under estimation uncertainty, market-regime variation, portfolio turnover, transaction costs, and realistic portfolio constraints.

 The study is designed as an empirical research project rather than a demonstration of optimization techniques alone.
-Its central objective is to determine whether theoretically attractive portfolio allocations remain robust when evaluated strictly out of sample.
+Its central objective is to examine whether theoretically attractive portfolio allocations remain robust when evaluated under a disciplined out-of-sample framework.

+The project combines portfolio theory, quantitative finance, empirical asset-pricing concepts, statistical inference, and implementation-aware portfolio analysis.

 ---

 ## Research Question

-> Does portfolio optimization add value once realistic implementation
-> constraints and estimation uncertainty are incorporated into an out-of-sample
+> **Does portfolio optimization add value once realistic implementation constraints and estimation uncertainty are incorporated into an out-of-sample investment framework?**
-> investment framework?

 Traditional portfolio optimization depends on estimated expected returns and covariance matrices.
-Both are uncertain and can produce unstable portfolio weights.
+Because these parameters are uncertain, optimized portfolio weights can become unstable and may fail to deliver the characteristics suggested by in-sample optimization.

-This research evaluates portfolio construction methods using a rolling out-of-sample framework and examines:
+This research therefore examines:

 - estimation risk;
 - covariance uncertainty;
+- out-of-sample performance;
 - market regimes;
 - portfolio turnover;
 - transaction costs;